 These accounts provide access to sensitive information about only the individual accessing the account; e.g., email, web, personal computer, application data access for the logged in user only.
 Such data will be classified at the Standard or Moderate sensitivity level.
 The specific data about the person’s accessing the university administrative systems may be classified at the Moderate or High sensitivity level.

 - A3: Medium-Level Security

-These accounts provide access to sensitive administrative data at the unit or department level (E.g., an individual may be authorized to access data in the Human Resource System, Financials System or Student Information System beyond his/her personal information to include other relevant information in his/her direct unit or department.).
-Data classification of data at this level is at the Standard, Moderate, High, or Ultra sensitivity classification.
+These accounts provide access to sensitive administrative data at the unit or department level.
+For example, an individual may be authorized to access data in the Human Resource System, Financials System or Student Information System beyond his/her personal information, to include other relevant information in his/her direct unit or department.
+Such data is classified at the Standard, Moderate, High, or Ultra sensitivity level.

 - A4: High-Level Security

 - includes access to information about others within the same organizational unit.

 - May grant the ability to approve access to unit-level data.

 - may also include access to information at the institutional level.
 For example, central office users and specifically authorized college/division level users may access university-wide information stored in the Human Resource System, Financials System and Student Information System.

 Data at this level may be classified as having Standard, Moderate, High, or Ultra sensitivity.

 The accounts are used to control institution-wide applications and databases, systems or application, and database default and implementation options.
 They include user accounts used in maintaining production applications such as the Human Resource System, Financials System or Student Information System

 Password Standard Matrix

 At this time, there is a one-to-one relationship between the account types and password levels.
 For example, Account type A1 is protected by a P1 level password, and Account type A3 is protected by a P3 level password level.
-This may change in the future, as password characteristics are adjusted, and additional account types are added.
+This may change in the future as password characteristics are adjusted and additional account types are added.

 |Assigning Attributes to be Verified for Password Levels|